smottamd/backpropagation-of-love/README.md

-# backpropagation-of-love
-A small Python experiment where a neural network learns to draw a heart using manual backpropagation.

-# Backpropagation do Amor ❤️
+# Backpropagation of Love ❤️

 A small Valentine's Day experiment where a simple neural network learns, step by step, to draw a heart.